Frequently Asked Questions about RHS from Parents

 Bookmark the SLO Page for information on many school programs including:

-• daily announcements
+- daily announcements

-• yearbook information
+- yearbook information

-• senior year events
+student parking - senior year events

-New online attendance tool for 2023-24: What do I do if I need to pick up student mid-day for doctor's appointment?
+What do I do if I need to pick up student mid-day for doctor's appointment?

 RHS has added an online attendance reporting tool to PowerSchool.
 If you use the online attendance tool, you do not need to call the attendance line.

-• From the parent portal, select Attendance Monitor from the left navigation menu.
+- From the parent portal, select Attendance Monitor from the left navigation menu.

-• Then click the Report New Attendance button.
+- Then click the Report New Attendance button.

-• Enter the Absence Date (leaving the second date blank to report for one day only).
+- Enter the Absence Date (leaving the second date blank to report for one day only).

-• Select from the What is the reason for the absence drop-down.
+- Select from the What is the reason for the absence drop-down.

 For Full-Day Absences ONLY:

-• Select Yes in the Is this absence for the whole day drop-down.
+- Select Yes in the Is this absence for the whole day drop-down.

 For Early Dismissal, Late Arrival, or Partial Day Absences:

-• You will be prompted to enter the Time Range of the absence.
+- You will be prompted to enter the Time Range of the absence.

-• Select No in the Is this absence for the whole day drop-down.
+- Select No in the Is this absence for the whole day drop-down.

-• Click Submit.
+- Click Submit.

 What is the fall student sports pass?
+(25-26 information not yet available)

 RHS uses digital tickets for all sporting events.
 Students and parents can purchase single game tickets on the Athletics Web Site or directly from the Ridgefield High GoFan page and can show their digital ticket at the entry gate.

 The Fall Season RHS Sports Pass is only available to students.
 This pass gives them access to all regular season competitions held at Tiger Hollow this fall without the need to pay the entrance fee.
 Ordinarily, RHS students would pay $6 to attend each football, boys/girls soccer, or field hockey game during the fall, so the pass has a value of over $175.
 So if your child attends a few events, the $30 Fall Student Sports Pass is worth it.
-Children aged 10 and under or who wear their youth club jersey are free at football and basketball games held at RHS.
+Children aged 10 and under or who wear their youth club jersey are free at football and basketball games on designated Youth Night games held at RHS.

 RHS charges gate fees for the following home games: